usedToBeTomas/pile-of-feather/README.md

 #Load training input data of mnist, normalize input from 0 to 1 using divide = 255
 dataset = pod.load(data_type = "gz", path = "train-images-idx3-ubyte.gz", start_index = 16, input_number = 784, divide = 255)

-#Load training output data of mnist, use one_hot encoding to convert a decimal number to an array (pass total number of classes as parameter)
+#Load training output data of mnist, use one_hot encoding to convert a decimal number to an array
 #4 -> [0,0,0,0,1,0,0,0,0,0] 0 -> [1,0,0,0,0,0,0,0,0,0]
 dataset = pod.load(data_type = "gz", path = "train-labels-idx1-ubyte.gz", start_index = 8, one_hot = 10)